 Let’s say the same thing happens to you when you work from home.
 You are only accountable to yourself.
 If you don’t feel like working – there is a good chance you will not work.
 Trust me, I have done it myself.

-The most important resource I find are the people.
+The most important resource I find is people.
 It is easier & much more effective to walk down to someone’s desk to ask a question, rather than sending an email and waiting for an answer.
 It is hard to do that working from home.

 I find it easier to also learn more at the office.
 This goes back to the concept of having strong discipline.
 If you are that hyper-disciplined person then you have the will-power to take care of your learning from home.
 But at the office, it is easier to learn- group discussions, lunch & learns, or even asking your peers questions.